Bremond "Bay Bay" McClinton

-Bremond "Bay-Bay" McClinton is a former professional football player, currently working as a strength and conditioning sports and fitness trainer, and owner of All Sports Fitness in San Antonio, Texas.
+Bremond "Bay-Bay" McClinton (born November 25, 1962) is an American former professional football player, currently working as a strength and conditioning sports and fitness trainer, and owner of All Sports Fitness in San Antonio, Texas.
 Bay-Bay has trained a variety of professional athletes such as Priest Holmes of the Kansas City Chiefs, Sam Hurd of the Dallas Cowboys, and Tobi Korrodi of the Arizona Cardinals among others.

 Early life and education

 Bremond "Bay Bay" McClinton attended Theodore Roosevelt High School in San Antonio, Texas.
 In 1980 he was District 32-4A champion of Texas high school 100-meter dash with a time of 10.9.
 Bremond McClinton was a 3-year college football letterman at Texas A&I in Kingsville (now Texas A&M Kingsville).